 The consultant’s responsibility is to give you precise, concise advice as to which software to choose, which modules to select within the software, and how to make the best use of your purchase.
 In other words, the objective of an ERP solution consultant is to make sure you make the right decision in the first place rather than suffer from ‘buyer’s remorse’ later down the line.

-What is an ERP Consultant
+What is an ERP Consultant?

-What does an ERP Analysts do?
+What does an ERP Consultant do?

-An ERP Analysts job is the development and maintenance of the ERP solution used by your company.
+An ERP Consultant job is the development and maintenance of the ERP solution used by your company.
 It is their responsibility to accurately map workflow and tailor the solution to achieve proper integration at the point of use.
-Once the system is ready according to the needs of the client (in this case, you), the ERP analyst will coordinate with other key members of the organisation (management and users) to study the actual effectiveness of the ERP system.
+Once the system is ready according to the needs of the client (in this case, you), the ERP Consultant will coordinate with other key members of the organisation (management and users) to study the actual effectiveness of the ERP system.